markus-ebke/python-billiards/Notes.md

 - Use TravisCI (and other internet services?)

 ## More obstacles
-- Change "exterior" to "outside" or "outer" or use the opposite "interior", "inside", "inner"?
 - Implement as class Rotation(Obstacle) with `__init__(obstacle, angle)`, in `detect_collision` and `collide` inversely rotates the ball and then call the obstacle method.
 - The pos argument for Obstacle.resolve_collision is mutable.
 This could be used to teleport balls at collision, e.g. to create a box with periodic boundary conditions or portal objects.